sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 | *X̄* − (1.96 × SEM) ≤ µ ≤ *X̄* + (1.96 × SEM)

-What thit is telling is is that the range of values has a 95\% probability of containing the population mean µ.
+What this is telling is is that the range of values has a 95\% probability of containing the population mean µ.
 We refer to this range as a **95\% confidence interval**, denoted *CI*\ :sub:`95`\ .
 In short, as long as *N* is sufficiently large (large enough for us to believe that the sampling